iphigenieG/transmembrane/README.md

 Assignment and detection of a protein's transmembrane regions

-WARNING DO NOT RUN THE SCRIPT IT LOOP INFINITELY
+WARNING DO NOT RUN THE SCRIPT IT LOOPS INFINITELY

 ## Set up the environnement